nitlang/nit/share/man/nitunit.md

     $ nitunit foo.nit

-`nitunit` will execute a test for each method named `test_*` in a class subclassing `TestSuite` so multiple tests can be executed for a single method:
+`nitunit` will execute a test for each method with the `test` annotation in a class also annotated with `test` so multiple tests can be executed for a single method:

 ~~~~
 class TestFoo
-	super TestSuite
+    test

-    fun test_baz_1 do
+    fun baz_1 is test do
         var subject = new Foo
         assert subject.baz(1, 2) == 3
     end
-    fun test_baz_2 do
+    fun baz_2 is test do
         var subject = new Foo
         assert subject.baz(1, -2) == -1
     end